 Don't you wish volatile people had labels like that?
 "Warning -- This person is stressed out and ready to explode!"
-Then, we'd all know when to steer clear!
-Of course -- from time to time, we'd all have to wear a label like that -- because stress is common to everyone.
+Then, we'd all know when to steer clear.
+Of course, from time to time, we all need a label like that, because stress is common to everyone.

 Life is stressful.
 The day you're free from stress is the day they carry you away in a coffin.
 We can't expect to be stress-free this side of heaven.
 Businessman, Malcolm Forbes recognized this when he said, "If you have a job without aggravations, you don't have a job."

 We can learn to deal with our situations, however, so the stress won't get the best of us!
 Here are a few thoughts on beating stress in your daily life: